the-black-eagle/script.streaming.radio.helper/README.md

 the local music library the script will look in it's own cached logos.
 If it still does not find one it will attempt to download one from fanart.tv or theaudiodb and cache it for future re-use.

+Further, the script attempts to match the currently playing track to an album and year.
+This is done with a search on theaudiodb.
+To avoid excessive lookups, track, album and year data is cached by the script and online lookups are performed if the track has not been played before, or the cached data is older than 7 days.
+Cached data is saved either when the script stops or every 15 minutes when its running.

 All window properties are set for the full screen visualisation window (12006).

 ##Settings